 - The ability to remain flexible and opportunistic, as well as mindful of changes in the investment landscape.

-While all three strategies share a common investment philosophy, there are some important differences that clients should consider when selecting strategies for their investment accounts.
+While all four strategies share a common investment philosophy, there are some important differences that clients should consider when selecting strategies for their investment accounts.

 - The SAM Income Strategy is designed for clients for whom reliable current income is a priority, who place a heavy emphasis on minimizing their portfolio drawdown in the event of a significant correction, and who are interested in investments beyond the traditional income universe.

 - The SAM All-Weather Strategy is designed for clients seeking a portfolio with less correlation to the stock market that aims to produce gains through the full investment cycle; and/or who want some exposure to investment themes not explicitly covered by Stansberry Research.